The Elephant Dance Harmonies in Time (2017)

 The Elephant dance (Harmonies in Time) is a deep collaboration between master Trilok Gurtu and Castle in Time Orchestra, a 24-instrument ensemble.

-The Piece deals with the prehistory in music.
+The piece deals with prehistory in music.
 The relationship between a soloist as an individual and the rest of the tribe.
-It uses Indian compositions (Kaida) that was written for the human voice and the Tabla percussion instrument and translates them into western instruments such as violin and electric guitar.
+It uses Indian compositions (Kaida) that were written for the human voice and the Tabla percussion instrument and translates them into western instruments such as violin and electric guitar.
 It uses complex polyrhythmic from Africa aside to a stormy fugue from classical Europe.
-It uses a sign languish that was developed throughout the rehearsals as a way to communicate without words while performing the piece, and so the orchestra can improvise in real time with Trilok Gurtu.
+It uses a sign language that was developed throughout the rehearsals as a way to communicate without words while performing the piece, and so the orchestra can improvise in real-time with Trilok Gurtu.

 Trilok Gurtu (Kashmiri: ترلوک گرٹو, Marathi: त्रिलोक गुर्टू) is an Indian percussionist and composer, whose work has blended the music of his homeland with jazz fusion, world music, and other genres.
 He has released his own albums and has collaborated with many artists, including Terje Rypdal, Gary Moore, John McLaughlin, Jan Garbarek, Joe Zawinul, Bill Laswell, Maria João & Mário Laginha, and Robert Miles.
 Trilok Gurtu is universally acknowledged as one of the most innovative and groundbreaking percussionists around; integrating swords, buckets, and other non-conventional elements and into his sound.
 Zakir Hussain said that if Trilok Gurtu played only the Tabla, he would have been the best Tabla player in the world.